-SHADA meetings are continually evolving, with more disabled people taking part, and a wide range of pioneers and professionals.
-We are lucky to have a human rights lawyer, barrister and heads of home joining us.
+SHADA meetings are continually evolving, with a wide range of pioneers and professionals.
+We are lucky to have a human rights lawyer, barrister, teacher and heads of home joining us.
 We have failed to attract the CQC, Offsted or government officials, and other charities who work with disabled people, despite being invited.

-If any member/newcomer feels they have made unique progress, or you are stuck trying to achieve your aim, please be in touch with Tuppy on 07770 884 985 to discuss how you might contribute to the day.
-There is a beautiful garden where we can eat lunch (please bring your own picnic).
+If any member feels they have made unique progress, or you are stuck trying to achieve your aim, please be in touch with Tuppy on 07770 884 985 to discuss how you might contribute to the day.
+Please bring your own lunch, coffee etc).

 Be sure to let us know if you will be attending so we can make your badge and save you a place.

 Summaries of meetings held are detailed below – full minutes of each meeting are accessed using the links on the right-hand side.

 The next meeting will be on Tuesday 14th November 2017, see below.

 Below is news of the future SHADA meeting and past ones to date.